elliotjb/Culverin-Engine3D/README.md

 Otherwise you will have to edit it and save changes to recompile it.

 ## EDIT SCRIPTS:

 1) To edit it, you have to attach it to a GameObject first: Inspector->Add Component-> Script.
 2) You will have to choose between all imported scripts ("Select script...")
-.
 3) <Edit Script>: opens a new window with the code will apepear.
 You can edit it and Save changes (File->Save).

 ## SCRIPTS IN THE INSPECTOR

 - <Edit Script>: open editor window to edit the script.
 - As a component, script has a checkbox to activate/deactivate it when entering Play Mode.
 - NAME: name of the script.
 - VARIABLES: a list with all the variables of the script (TYPE, NAME , VALUE).

 ## FUNCTIONS TO USE

-In your scripts, you can call this specific functions to:
+In your scripts, you can call these specific functions to:

 1) ACT ON GAMEOBJECTS:

 - VOID GameObject.gameObject.SetActive(bool): set active/inactive a object.
 - BOOL GameObject.gameObject.isActive(): check if it's active/inactive.
 - VOID GameObject.gameObject.SetName(string): change name of the object.
 - STRING GameObject.gameObject.GetName(): get name of the object.
 - STRING GameObject.gameObject.GetComponent<Component>: get component specified of the gameobject (only Transform by now).
 - VECTOR3 Transform.Position: position (x, y, z) of the object.
 - VECTOR3 Transform.Rotation: rotation [euler] (x, y, z) of the object.
 - VECTOR3 Transform.RotateAroundAxis(Vector3): rotate the transform around the specified axis.